nbonfils/JSD-website/_posts/2023-11-14-dcml-ra-jobpost.md

 - Preferred: Good knowledge of benchmarking in ML
 - Preferred: Current graduate student in a field related to the study

-Contact Prof. Christoph Becker at [christoph.becker@utoronto.ca](mailto:christoph.becker@utoronto.ca) right away.
+Interested candidates should contact Prof. Christoph Becker at [christoph.becker@utoronto.ca](mailto:christoph.becker@utoronto.ca) with their CV/resume and a statement of interest right away.
 Applicants will be considered on a rolling basis.